Offbeatlop/MID_Project/logbook.md

 to share our thoughts.

 Trying to decide how to implement our project, we first came up with the idea of having a master node, where to upload our files and share what we wanted.
-It would be the manager among the computers, to
+It would be the manager among the computers, taking each user's files and merging them in a common filesystem, then replicating it to every user's local machine.

+After discussing it with the professor, we changed this vision for a decentralized system, where peers directly interchange the files.

 network side, file system